-There has long been a need for an estimate of how much salary parity would cost.
 The Day Care Council of New York’s salary parity estimate of $83 million has been presented to City officials, policymakers, and community advocates.
 Most recently, it has been included in the City Council’s Budget Response Report.
-City Council allocated $89 million for salary parity, which includes $83 million being reserved for salary parity for certified teachers and salary increases for directors, and $6 million in salary bonuses for all other staff.
-DCCNY will be releasing a follow up report to support the ongoing advocacy efforts.
+City Council allocated $89 million for salary parity, which includes $83 million being reserved for salary parity for certified teachers and salary increases for directors.
+Read our comprehensive report for more details on our salary parity estimate.

 DCCNY Response: “Comments on the Department of Education’s Birth-to-Five RFP: A response from the Day Care Council of New York” – December 21, 2018